lambda-dom/trisagion/docs/readme.md

     T_n _ -> n
 ```

 This piece of bloatware can derived automatically using Haskell's generics or (God forbid) template Haskell, but we will not dwell on this detail here.

+note(s):

+  * The serializing format using the `tag` function is vulnerable to changes in `T` like reordering or addition of new constructors.
+A more robust version would use the constructor names.
+Other refactorings of the `T` type like the deletion of constructors would need more sophisticated schemes like versioning to ensure backwards compatibility.

 To parse this format, we assume the existence of a parser for `Word` [^4]

 ```haskell
 word :: Parser s e Word